visorless/apache_flask_react_docker/README.md

 The production environment builds the production ready version of Create React App, then deploys it into an Apache container that runs the Flask application with mod_wsgi-express over port 8080.

 Port 8080 can be easily changed in the docker-compose file when you are ready to move these containers into your actual production environment.

+Since this uses Create-React-App inside of Docker, there is no intial setup necessary.
+Simply clone this repo, then run run_all-build.cmd to start the development environment.
+Once the dev servers are running, any changes in those servers while be hotreloaded into the docker containers.